 Beet kvass is a wonderful addition to the diet.
 Easy and economical to make and its benefits are tremendous.
 It is one of the most nourishing tonics available and you will love the satisfaction that you created it yourself.
 Don’t forget, beet kvass, teeming with beneficial bacteria, is a natural probiotic.
 It is also rich in minerals and enzymes.
 This liver tonic is an excellent digestive aid, especially for those challenged by constipation.
 Your liver and skin will love it.
 And your immune system will be stronger for it.
 Make it a daily tonic in your home!

 Probably about the simplest thing on the planet to prepare, it will take about three minutes or less to have this concoction ready for brewing.
 Start with a 2-quart jar.
 Sterilize the jar by bringing water to a boil and pouring in the jar and then emptying the water.

-Refrigerate after fermentation period.
+- Refrigerate after fermentation period.
+Beet kvass should last refrigerated for two to four weeks.
 Enjoy a glass each day!